Rodrigo Zalazar

-Rodrigo Zalazar Martínez (born 12 August 1999) is a Uruguayan professional footballer who plays as a midfielder for Primeira Liga club Braga and the Uruguay national team.
+Rodrigo Zalazar Martínez (born 12 August 1999) is a Uruguayan professional footballer who plays as an attacking midfielder for Primeira Liga club Sporting CP and the Uruguay national team.

 Club career

 Early career

 Zalazar joined the youth categories of Albacete Balompié in 2007, aged eight.
 In 2014, he moved to Málaga CF and was initially assigned to the Cadete squad.

 In 2018, after finishing his formation, Zalazar was promoted to Málaga's reserve team in Segunda División B, but remained unregistered for the entire season after the club had no free registration spots; he then refused a loan to a Tercera División side, as his contract was due to expire in the following summer.

 Eintracht Frankfurt

 On 2 July 2019, Zalazar signed a four-year contract with Bundesliga club Eintracht Frankfurt on 2 July 2019.

 Loan to Korona Kielce

 Three days after joining Eintracht Frankfurt, Ekstraklasa side Korona Kielce signed Zalazar on a one-year loan deal for 2019–20 season.
 He made his professional debut on 20 July 2019, coming on as a 70th minute substitute for Erik Pačinda in a 1–0 league win against Raków Częstochowa.

 Rarely used in the first team, Zalazar also played for Korona Kielce II in the III liga, scoring three goals in 10 appearances.